For more information contact:

 - Ensuring that charges on the card comply with University and state policies.

-- Submitting completed and accurate Travel Expense Vouchers (TEVs) in a timely manner.
-See BPPM 95.20.
+- Submitting completed and accurate Expense Reports in Workday in a timely manner.
+See BPPM 95.20 and the Workday Create Expense Report reference guide.

 - Paying the travel card statement balance in full by the due date indicated on the statement, regardless of the timing of reimbursement.